-This healthy Paleo Pumpkin Banana Bread is made with cassava flour, only sweetened with bananas (no sugar added), is super moist and easy to make!
-This sweet cassava bread recipe is perfect alongside your morning cup of coffee, eaten as an afternoon snack or topped with honey as a simple Paleo dessert.
+This paleo pumpkin banana bread is made with cassava flour, only sweetened with bananas (no sugar added), and has a moist, tender texture.
+It's the perfect pumpkin cassava bread to eat alongside your morning cup of coffee, enjoy as an afternoon snack or top with honey for a simple dessert.

 If this isn't the ultimate fall pumpkin loaf, then I don't know what is!

-There are many reasons to fall in love with this sweet cassava bread recipe.
-This bread is:
+There are SO many reasons to fall in love with this gluten free pumpkin banana bread!
+Here's why:

-To make this pumpkin loaf you’ll need the following:
+To make this recipe for pumpkin banana bread you'll need the following:

 - large, ripe bananas (yellow with brown spots)